me-box/lib-node-databox/samples/app-hello-world/README.md

 An example Databox app in Node.js

-To use
+# To use

-clone the git repo into the databox root directory
+Clone the git repo into the databox root directory

      git clone https://github.com/me-box/lib-node-databox.git